 As with so much in life, we get what we pay for.
 Until we learn that the "baked bean tax" that supports free-toair commercial broadcasting, freesheets or "freesites" is doing us a disservice because it cannot support the news reporting that we need, we will continue to be deprived of the information we need to do our jobs as voters properly.

-Newspapers and news are sustainable - but they cannot provide the profits that major conglomerates (and investors who have had their expectations raised so misleadingly) have believed over the last few years.
+Newspapers and news are sustainable - but they cannot provide the profits that major conglomerates (and investors who have had their expectations raised so or why too.